github-cloudlabsuser-1265/azure-search-openai-demo/app/backend/README.md

 - Designed for Azure App Service, Azure Container Apps, or any containerized environment.
 - Uses managed identity or Azure Developer CLI authentication for secure, passwordless access to Azure resources.

+## Troubleshooting & Support

+- Check logs for errors (Quart, Gunicorn, or Azure App Service logs)
+- Ensure all required environment variables are set
+- For Azure authentication, use `azd auth login` for local dev or managed identity in production
+- See the [docs/](../../docs/) folder for more guides and troubleshooting tips

 ## Extending

 - Add new approaches in `approaches/` for custom retrieval or chat logic.
 - Extend authentication or session logic in `core/`.
 - Add new file parsers or ingestion strategies in `prepdocslib/`.

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](../../CONTRIBUTING.md) for guidelines.

 ## License